martinivnv/farmer-pal/README.md

 - **Firebase & Firestore**: for authentication & real-time data storage
 - **Google Cloud Functions**: to trigger AI inference on uploads
 - **Google Gemini API**: Core AI engine used for processing images, diagnosing crop diseases, and identifying pests.
 Additionally, it provides tailored treatment recommendations based on AI analysis.
 This ensures real-time decision-making for farmers, helping them optimize their crop management strategies efficiently.
-- **ImageFX** Google AI image generator tool that creates photo-realistic and life-like images with simple steps, used to generate the logo for founder pal
+- **ImageFX** Google AI image generator tool that creates photo-realistic and life-like images with simple steps, used to generate the logo for FarmerPal

 ## Future Enhancements